theforeman/theforeman.org/contribute.md

 Both the manual and the web site are contained in our [theforeman.org repository](https://github.com/theforeman/theforeman.org).
 See the README.md to get started.
 Contributions to this project are licensed under Creative Commons Attribution-ShareAlike 3.0.

 ### Design and User interface
 Foreman 1.11 and above uses [Patternfly](http://patternfly.org/) as its base design.
 Any improvements or suggestions on how to implement this better, or on re-implementing particular pages are very welcome, and could help every user.
-Design discussion should happen on [the dev mailing list](/support.html#Mailinglists).
+Design discussion should happen on the[Development board](https://community.theforeman.org/c/development) on our forum.

 ### Hosted hardware
 We have an ever-growing number of contributions and other plugins and projects that require computing power, mostly in our Jenkins CI environment.
 We also have package builders, web hosting and other services to run.